 Boards may develop letters to notify parents of a provider’s disqualification status.

-However, Boards must ensure the following:

-The form in Parent Notification of Child Care Provider Disqualified from the Child and Adult Care Food Program, or a locally developed notification of termination and disqualification form, is included with the letter to parents (Parent Notification of Child Care Provider Disqualified from the Child and Adult Care Food Program - Spanish version)
+However, Boards must ensure the form in Parent Notification of Child Care Provider Disqualified from the Child and Adult Care Food Program, or a locally developed notification of termination and disqualification form, is included with the letter to parents (Parent Notification of Child Care Provider Disqualified from the Child and Adult Care Food Program - Spanish version).

 Locally developed forms contain the following: